Is Erythritol a Safe Sweetener? 5 Things to Consider

 Summary of a recent study on the correlation between erythritol and cardiovascular disease:

-1. Initial Study : In a study of 1,157 patients assessed for cardiac risk, high blood levels of erythritol were found to be associated with an increased risk of MACE over the next three years.
+1. Initial Study : In a study of 1,157 patients assessed for cardiac risk, high blood levels of erythritol were observed to be associated with an increased risk of MACE over the next three years.

 2. Confirmatory analysis : Subsequent studies in two other groups of patients (one of 2,149 people and the other of 833) confirmed that high erythritol levels were linked to a higher risk of serious cardiac events.